 - Be a high school junior or senior;

-- Have an unweighted grade-point average (GPA) of 2.8 or higher on high school courses or demonstrate college readiness on an assessment or placement test in English, reading and mathematics for enrollment in a College Transfer Pathway; and
+- Have an unweighted GPA of 2.8 or higher on high school courses or demonstrate college readiness on an assessment or placement test in English, reading, and mathematics for enrollment in a College Transfer Pathway; and

 - Meet all course prerequisite requirements.

 To maintain eligibility for continued enrollment, a student must:

 - Continue to make progress toward high school graduation, and